 Whatever one might feel about the merits of his strategy, what it does indicate, at the very least, is that the artist was willing to lend a critical voice to the events of the day.

 Other previous work by Bailey, though not quite to my taste, has often been visually intriguing.
-Icon—Iconoclast, is an unbridled veneration of Madiba that doesn’t offer the viewer anything but what lies on the surface.
+It is for these reasons that I find the work of Bailey currently showing at the Everard Read Gallery in Johannesburg disappointing.
+The exhibition, Icon — Iconoclast, is an unbridled veneration of Madiba that doesn’t offer the viewer anything but what lies on the surface.
 And what’s on the surface is Madiba turned saint.

 I am intrigued by the title.
 The term iconoclast is associated with the breaking of icons, sometimes of the previous ruler during times of regime change.
 In another sense it is someone who defies convention and norms.
 Looking at Madiba’s life and political career there is no doubt that such a claim is appropriate.
 Indeed, Madiba was central to the dismantling of apartheid, he defied a common practice of the victors to denigrate the vanquished and he chose to serve one term in office rather than to follow the example of other post-independence leaders.

 Perhaps the artist is also suggesting that the stature of Madiba is such that it makes the achievements of other liberation icons pale into insignificance.
 After all, in Dean Simon’s rendition of Da Vinci’s The Last Supper, it is Madiba who takes the place of Jesus and other greats such as Martin Luther King Jr and Gandhi are his disciples.
 Bailey’s show is also replete with religious iconography.

 Apart from works such as Mandela: The Apple Tree and Prophets Old and New, there is also the work Blue Grass, in which Madiba, like Jesus, ascends into the heavens.